 The barrister’s role remains the same, whoever is doing the instructing.
 There are limits to the work that can be done, and in some cases a solicitor still needs to be involved, however, for many situations it’s a good idea to approach a barrister directly.

 Direct access barristers cannot handle clients’ money (unrelated to their fee) or take responsibility for the management of a case, unless they are authorised to conduct litigation.
-Guy Moore is a qualified direct access barrister and he is also authorised to conduct litigation.

 There are many cases where instructing a barrister directly could help you.